Players’ ‘Marjorie Prime’ uses artificial intelligence to probe a family’s real emotional trauma

 Martone’s Marjorie is spunky, with an acerbic wit, yet there’s a vein of regret running through her.

-Nina Wright as Tess in ‘Marjorie Prime’
+Nancy Wright as Tess in ‘Marjorie Prime’

-Her daughter Tess (Nina Wright) takes a dim view of this AI version of her father.
+Her daughter Tess (Nancy Wright) takes a dim view of this AI version of her father.
 It is just a ploy by her caretakers to pacify her mother though given their relationship, she should appreciate a pacified version of Marjorie.

 Tess’s husband Jon (Jonathan Chambers) takes a more sympathetic, even playful, view of the device.